 Recent projects have taken students to Argonne National Laboratory in Illinois, Brookhaven National Laboratory in Long Island, and the European Center for Nuclear Research (CERN) in Switzerland.

-Manhattan College students and faculty participated in research with the ATLAS collaboration at the Large Hadron Collider at CERN, which co-discovered the Higgs boson in 2012.
+Manhattan University students and faculty participated in research with the ATLAS collaboration at the Large Hadron Collider at CERN, which co-discovered the Higgs boson in 2012.

 Recent student and faculty research topics include: